micropython/webrepl/README.md

 2. Network ready and Web technologies ready (allowing access directly from a browser with an HTML-based client).

-Based on these requirements, WebREPL uses single connection over [WebSocket](https://en.wikipedia.org/wiki/WebSocket) as a transport protocol.
+Based on these requirements, WebREPL uses a single connection over [WebSocket](https://en.wikipedia.org/wiki/WebSocket) as a transport protocol.
 Note that while WebREPL is primarily intended for network (usually, wireless) connection, due to its single-connection,